ajfisher/ajfisher.me/site/src/content/posts/2014-05-04-device-api-safari.md

 slug: device-api-safari
 title: A Device API safari
 large-title: true
-tags: development, web, API, standards, mobile, presentation
+tags: development, web, standards, mobile, presentation
 excerpt: >
     There are many interesting things to be found in the Device API.
 This talk went on a journey to see what we could find worth playing with.